 The Diocese of Chichester Board of Education (DBE) is charged under the 1991 DBE Measure to oversee the work of all Church of England state funded schools in the Diocese.
-Currently there are 158 Church of England schools in the diocese – 60 have voluntary aided status and 98 have voluntary controlled status.
-Of these seven are church secondary schools and there are nine academies.
-A Partnership agreement has been signed with a community primary school in East Sussex.
-We educate C37,000 pupils and have extended contact with their families, a demographic that is often missing in our churches.
+Currently there are 158 Church of England schools in the diocese – 49 have voluntary aided status, 86 have voluntary controlled status, 22 are academies.
+In addition to this there are three further schools who have decided to affiliate to the diocese.
+We educate c.37,000 pupils and have extended contact with their families, a demographic that is often missing in our churches.

 - support and training in RE and Collective Worship more information can be found on the Training Page of the Website: